 DSP System Toolbox

 This example shows how to perform measurements using the Spectrum Analyzer block.
-The example contains a typical set up to perform harmonic distortion measurements (THD, SNR, SINAD, SFDR) third-order intermodulation distortion measurements (TOI), adjacent channel power ratio measurements (ACPR), complementary cumulative distribution function (CCDF), and peak to average power ratio (PAPR).
-The example also shows how to view time-varying spectra by use of a spectrogram and automatic peak detection.
+The example contains a typical setup to perform harmonic distortion measurements (THD, SNR, SINAD, SFDR), third-order intermodulation distortion measurements (TOI), adjacent channel power ratio measurements (ACPR), complementary cumulative distribution function (CCDF), and peak to average power ratio (PAPR).
+The example also shows how to view time-varying spectra by using a spectrogram and automatic peak detection.

-Several measurements and their corresponding setup are contained in the example model.
+Several measurements and their corresponding setups are contained in the example model.

 The model consists of five simple models of an amplifier, each of which is set up to perform specific measurements.